replicatedhq/replicated-docs/docs/intro-replicated.md

 ![Create an Application in the vendor portal](/images/guides/kots/create-application.png)

-You define Kubernetes manifest files, including application and custom resource manifests, using the built-in YAML editor and KOTS lint service (in the Help pane).
+You define Kubernetes manifest files, including application and Replicated custom resource manifests, using the built-in YAML editor and KOTS lint service (in the Help pane).
 These files describe how to distribute the application.
 Alternatively, you can use Helm charts.

 ![YAML editor in the vendor portal](/images/yaml-editor.png)